pleerock/gulpclass/README.md

 2. How to run

+    ### First option.
+Use ts-node

+    Install [ts-node](https://github.com/TypeStrong/ts-node), it supports running gulp tasks directly using gulp command

+    ### Second options.
+If you don't want to use ts-node

     There is a caveat of using gulp and typescript together.
 The problem is that when you run your `gulp` commands in console, gulp cannot read your tasks from your typescript code - it can read only from `gulpfile.js`.
     But there is a simple workaround - you can create a gulpfile.js, compile and execute typescript on-the-fly.